ejazr83/Book-Summaries/Accelerate-ITrevolutionPress.md

 2. **Automate your deployment process**

 3. **Implement continuous integration** - code regularly checked in and run against tests to discover issues early and fix immediately

-4. Use **Trunk-based development**: Fewer than three active branches.
-Short lifetimes where code is merged back into master
+4. Use **Trunk-based development** - Fewer than three active branches.
+Short lifetimes for branches where code is merged back into master

 5. **Implement Test automation** - developers are primarily responsible for creation and maintenance of automated test suites

 6. Support **Test data management** - have adequate test data, ability to acquire tests data on demand, condition data in a pipeline.
-Data should not limit the amount of tests you can run.
-Although amount of test data required should be minimised
+Data should not limit the ammount of tests you can run.
+Although amount of test data required should be minimised.

 7. **Shift Left on Security** - Fixing security issues earlier in the pipeline will be less costly